 Bucky looks up from where he’s sat cross legged on his bed, laptop in front of him.
 They’ve not long been home from their first sign class and he’s buzzing, he wants to know more and learn more quickly.
 He feels invigorated in a way he hasn’t in a long time, the memory of Clint’s bright eyes and smile both encouragement and incentive.

-“I….am...practicing,” Bucky says slowly, signing along the first two words.
+“I….am...practicing,” Bucky says slowly, signing along.
 Steve's face cracks into a grin and he comes in to sit on the bed next to Bucky, peering at his laptop.
 It’s frozen on a video of Clint, wearing the same purple t-shirt as he had been today, hands held up in front of him.

 “He's pretty good, huh?”